Shorts

 Java container size comparison

 We now have three containers with the same Java application, and the size difference is striking.
-Our container based on Alpaquita and Liberica JRE Lite is 136MB, almost twice as small as the container we built with Liberica JRE via a buildpack and three times the size of the Oracle JDK container.
+Our containers based on Alpaquita and Liberica JRE Lite are 159MB and 140MB, which is more than twice as small as the container we built with Liberica JRE and Ubuntu via a buildpack.

 Alpaquita + Liberica Lite